thecjharries/node-skeleton/README.md

 This will set up `package.json`, init a fresh repo, and clean up after itself.

 Everything below is part of the default README.md.
 Everything above will be erased by `npm run build`.
+I haven't done any extensive testing, so use at your own risk.
+The purpose of this project was to figure out a good way to put all of these things together in a single, reusable location.
 [](end)

 ## Installation